lanewhitmore/BIS_Data_Pipeline/README.md

 __3. Archive Data__ -<br>
 Using on *baseline* __*BIS Pipeline*__ scope, Step 2.b results in the following archive files being replicated directly from bis.org: full_xru_csv.zip, full_cbpol_m_csv.zip, and full_long_cpi_csv.zip.

-__4. File Extraction and Load__ -<br>
+__4.a.
+File Extraction__ -<br>
 Once (to the extent) archive files are staged - and actually (efficiently) in parallel with the download of each file - the pipeline automatically extracts archive contents for further processing.
 Simlar to download, this is done using common Python package *zipfile*, and success is logged or exceptions are cleanly handled and logged.
 Exceptions may include corrupt or extremely large files.
+This step within the *baseline* script will produce the following files for continued processing: WS_XRU_csv_col.csv, WS_LONG_CPI_csv_col.csv, WS_CBPOL_M_csv_col.csv.

+__4.b.
+File Load__ -<br>
+Following file extraction, the pipeline "ingests" the [n] .csv's into *Pandas* dataframe(s).
+This is a normal .csv load with a couple of key extensions: 1) a file count control is implemented to confirm full load of .csv contents; and, 2) the loaded dataframes are split into respective "context" and "measurement" components.
+This dataframe split is done because the quantitative values in BIS data may be extremely "wide", spanning granular time-series over many years.
+Segregating these values into a separate dataframe allows for a *Pandas* melt() (transposition) of these values from wide to narrow, for simpler load into the __*BIS Pipeline*__ relational database.

 __5. Source Data__ -<br>
-Step 4 within the *baseline* script will produce the following files for continued processing: WS_XRU_csv_col.csv, WS_LONG_CPI_csv_col.csv, WS_CBPOL_M_csv_col.csv.
+As summarized in Step 4.b, at this point in the pipeline process, dataframes are staged and ready for further processing including transformation and relational database population.

 __6. Data Transformation and Database Load__ -<br>
 Following extraction and load, the pipeline then executes a transformation stage.
 This part of the process has been constructed by using custom built commands within Python that employ the use of the package PyMySQL and sqlalchemy’s create_engine function.
 The first formula creates the connection between the python script and the database cursor and closes the connection once the formula has run the SQL script in the cursor.
 The second function can be used to create tables on the database through the python script, this is mostly for future usability if needed.
 The third function uses the first connection function to push the data to the database.
 The formula creates a connection to the database, pulls the table’s columns from the database, uses those column names to extract the important columns from the pandas dataframe, and creates a dataframe column to be filled by the auto incremental IDs within the MySQL schema.
 The formula also pulls the existing index from the schema and uses the difference function to find indexes that have not yet been posted to the databases to extract then ultimately push to the schema.
 By comparing and extracting indexes, it removes the possibility of reposting the same data and end up with duplicate data throughout the database.
 In total, as Figure 1 points out, the transformation portion creates six tables, two for each CSV, and ten views that are to be used for easier access to the data and/or security purposes.